 One of the Old Testament prophets, Jeremiah, was commanded not to take a wife or have children (Jeremiah 16:2).

 There is no indication that John The Baptist was ever married.

 Jesus was not married.
 The son of God did not need a marriage relationship to make him spiritually mature.
-It was his relationship to our Heavenly Father that was the source of his spiritual strength and maturity.
+His relationship with our Heavenly Father was the source of his spiritual strength and maturity.

-Most bible scholars believe that several of Jesus’ most spiritual followers, Mary, Martha, and their brother Lazarus, were not married.
+Most bible scholars believe that several of Jesus’ spiritual followers, Mary, Martha, and their brother Lazarus, were unmarried.